openjdk/babylon-docs/site/articles/code-models.md

 ## Code model design

 Code reflection devises a third model of Java code, instances of which are called _code models_.
-Code models for identified method and lambda bodies are produced by the Java compiler, stored in class files, and made accessible at run time via reflective APIs.
+Code models for identified method and lambda expressions are produced by the Java compiler, stored in class files, and made accessible at run time via reflective APIs.
 The Java compiler will transform an AST to a Java code model, in addition to generating bytecode instructions.
 Such code models preserve Java program meaning.
 The code model will not contain all the syntactic details as present in the AST but will retain type information and structural information that is not present in bytecode.
 It is useful to think of code